____________________________________________________________________________

 -Moves around constantly

--fidgets and squirms in a seat;
+and at inappropriate times; -fidgets and squirms in a seat;

 -talks excessively;

--calls out in class;
+-calls out in class; -difficulty engaging in quiet activities;

 -tendency toward inappropriate